-This is the writing, editing, drawing, reviewing and rewriting phase.
+These tools include the writing, editing, drawing, reviewing, and rewriting phase.
 This is the phase when the information documentation team is at its full strength churning out guides, manuals, blogs, video demos, online help pages, and what not.
 Given the variety in the tasks in this phase, the technical writing tools employed are also quite diverse, and innumerable.

 - Adobe Robohelp